+Todorar govornimone agonolos.
+T

+Actions Implementation Completed

+Timeline

+Action 1.3.1

+Create a dedicated staff position within the City (Community and Social Development Coordinator) as well as dedicated financial resources to support ongoing relationships and partnerships.
+Short term X

+Action 1.3.2

-ACTIONS IMPLEMENTATION TIMELINE COMPLETED Action 1.3.1 Create a dedicated staff position within the City (Community and Social Development Coordinator) as well as dedicated financial resources to support ongoing relationships and partnerships.
-Short term $\checkmark$ Action 1.3.2 At regular intervals, meet with housing sector stakeholders to communicate the City's interest in housing development, to communicate new initiatives (e.g., the creation of an incentives package), and to build trust and relationships.
-Ongoing This action is critical for creating the relationships necessary for future partnerships.
+At regular intervals, meet with housing sector stakeholders to communicate the City's interest in housing development, to communicate new initiatives (e.g., the creation of an incentives package), and to build trust and relationships.
+Ongoing)

+This action is critical for creating the relationships necessary for future partnerships.
 It will also allow the City to be aware of which organizations are ready and able to pursue opportunities as they arise.

+Action 1.3.3

-Action 1.3.3 Advocate to BC Housing and CMHC that the City of West Kelowna needs non-market housing development and is willing to create a supportive policy environment to facilitate this.
-Ongoing Action 1.3.4 Engage Westbank First Nation to explore potential opportunities to collaborate on needed housing types.
+Advocate to BC Housing and CMHC that the City of West Kelowna needs non-market housing development and is willing to create a supportive policy environment to facilitate this.
+Ongoing

+Action 1.3.4

+Engage Westbank First Nation to explore potential opportunities to collaborate on needed housing types.
 Collaboration may attract additional senior government funding sources and may facilitate CWK providing servicing for WFN-led projects.
-Short term Action 1.3.5 Initiate conversations with local non-profit housing organizations to explore opportunities to access the Rental Protection Fund to purchase older purpose-built rental buildings in the community.
 Short term

+Action 1.3.5

+Initiate conversations with local non-profit housing organizations to explore opportunities to access the Rental Protection Fund to purchase older purpose-built rental buildings in the community.
+Short term

+1
-Key Direction #2: Protect and increase market rental housing. strategy 2.1. create incentives for market rental housing.

-ACTIONS (THESE ACTIONS SHOULD BE UNDERTAKEN ALONGSIDE THE ACTIONS UNDER STRATEGY 1.1.)
-IMPLEMENTATION TIMELINE COMPLETED Action 2.1.1 Complete a land economics assessment to test and confirm the parameters of density bonusing for market rental, as well as the potential need for and impact of other types of incentives.
+Key Direction #2: Protect and increase market rental housing Strategy 2.1.
+Create incentives for market rental housing Actions (These actions should be undertaken alongside the actions under Strategy 1.1.)
+Implementation Timeline Completed Action 2.1.1 Complete a land economics assessment to test and confirm the parameters of density bonusing for market rental, as well as the potential need for and impact of other types of incentives.
 Density bonusing for market rental housing should focus on encouraging the development of these units.
-While cash-in-lieu for non- market housing may still be a component of the density bonusing process, the City should not aim to generate funds to create market rental, but rather rely on density bonusing to incentivize the development of these units by the private market.
-Short term underway Action 2.1.2 Identify incentives for market rental development as part of the City's incentives package and supporting materials, such as an information package, web page, and promotional information.
+While cash-in-lieu for nonmarket housing may still be a component of the density bonusing process, the City should not aim to generate funds to create market rental, but rather rely on density bonusing to incentivize the development of these units by the private market.
+Short term Action 2.1.2) Identify incentives for market rental development as part of the City's incentives package and supporting materials, such as an information package, web page, and promotional information.
 Short term Action 2.1.3 Complete periodic updates to the incentives policy based on ongoing monitoring and evaluation, land economic assessments, and housing needs assessments.
 Expand incentives over time as more resources are created through the priority housing reserve fund.
-Medium term, then ongoing
+Medium term, then ongoing Strategy 2.2.
+Introduce tenant and rental protecti on policies and reg gulations Actions Implementation Timeline Completed Action 2.2.1 Create a tenant protection policy that requires notice, compensation, and supports for renters experiencing major renovation or redevelopment.
+It may also outline provisions for where First-Right-of-Refusal may be appropriate in new developments.
+Short term Action 2.2.2 Increase awareness of the tenant protection policy and tenant rights amongst renters in West Kelowna through a communications campaign.
+Short term